gameblabla/testapp_pebble/test_bigpict/README.md

-This checks fill rectangular drawing and tiling as well as text drawing.
+This checks big pict drawing